 Cyprus is forging a reputation as a quality-efficient and cost-competitive choice for regional and global financial services firms and is gaining ground as a management hub in selected segments.
 With a strong track record in cross-border finance and investment, Cyprus’ financial services sector has significantly expanded in recent years.
-The island has worked hard to regain the investor trust which was damaged during its 2013 banking crisis.
 Regulatory reform, coupled with economic restructuring and the identification of new growth drivers, has radically transformed Cyprus’ financial market.

 Today, the country delivers world-class fund management and trust administration services in line with international best practices.
 From a regulatory point of view, the country has pioneered the foreign exchange sector and is positioning itself as a major player in the wealth management industry.
-Besides its longstanding ties with Russia and CIS countries, investment into Cyprus is increasingly coming from other regions of the world, including Asia, the Middle East and Africa, a trend that is expected to accelerate further in the coming years.
+Investment into Cyprus is increasingly coming from regions such as Asia, the Middle East and Africa, a trend that is expected to accelerate further in the coming years.

 Meanwhile, the island is developing new areas of opportunity.
 Fintech and digital finance are fast developing into thriving segments of the finance sector, while Cyprus has brought in a new crowdfunding law in order to position itself as an ideal EU jurisdiction in which crowdfunding platforms can be established.

-The crisis fundamentally reshaped Cyprus approach to financial services as one condition of the bailout was a reform of Cyprus’ financial system, which in combination with other measures such as creating solid investment opportunities that attract foreign interest, led to a strong economic recovery in the years that followed.
-For many years, the sector focused on banking and corporate structing, particularly facilitating investments into Europe, the Middle East and Africa, as well as Russia and Eastern Europe due to a fiscally attractive tax regime and wide network of tax treaties.
-However, in the aftermath of the island’s debt crisis, Cyprus sought new economic drivers and placed greater emphasis on diversifying its financial industry by adding sectors such as investment funds, fintech and forex while significantly strengthening corporate governance, compliance and anti-financial crime regulation.
+The crisis fundamentally reshaped Cyprus approach to financial services as one condition of the bailout was to reform the country’s financial system.
+Up till that point, Cyprus’ finance sector focused almost exclusively on banking and corporate structing, particularly facilitating investments into Europe, the Middle East and Africa, as well as Russia and Eastern Europe due to a fiscally attractive tax regime and wide network of tax treaties.
+However, Cyprus grew with its challenges and revamped its financial sector.
+The country sharpened its value proposition by diversifying its financial industry and breaking into new sectors such as investment funds, fintech and forex while significantly strengthening corporate governance, compliance and anti-financial crime regulation.